 Although ineligible noncitizens cannot receive SNAP benefits, their income is relevant to the benefit determinations of other eligible household members.
-If the noncitizen would have been considered ineligible for SNAP before the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), State agencies have the following options:
+If the noncitizen would have been considered ineligible for SNAP before the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), state agencies have the following options:

-- Count all their income and deductions. - Count all but a prorated share of their income and deductions. - Count all their income for the gross income test, and count all but a prorated share of their income for the net income test.
+- count all their income and deductions. - count all but a prorated share of their income and deductions; or - count all their income for the gross income test, and count all but a prorated share of their income for the net income test.